-From live performance to artificial intelligence, from baseball to video game design, our J-Term topics change each year, but students always enjoy the opportunity to learn something new, travel, and focus on a single subject.
+From robotics to soccer, from protest art to cake decorating, our J-Term topics change each year, but students always enjoy the opportunity to learn something new, travel, and focus on a single subject.
 January Term classes count as a single semester class.

 The Benefits of Offering a January Term

 - Hands-on, applied, active, and creative learning activities

 - Different kinds of experiences and the teaching of unconventional classes

 - Opportunities to get off campus, travel, and bring in outside speakers and resources

 - In-depth, intensive, and rigorous classes that reflect student interest

 - Deeper understanding of the school’s core values